 If both the site plan and/or zoning documents and/or through physical examination meet the specified requirements, the Auditor will score a Mandatory acceptance under Protocol A1.
+For new storage buildings/sites, contact AWSA for a preapproval form.

 OR